 Second Coming Comic Depicts Jesus as a Superhero, Outrage to Follow

 It’s fitting that the first issue of the Second Coming comic book about the Christian Jesus as a superhero sidekick is its own “second coming.”
 Originally slated to appear as part of DC’s now-defunct Vertigo imprint, the realignment of their brand and outrage bolstered by “religious outrage” saw it canceled.
 The book, by Mark Russell and Richard Pace, is finally for sale thanks to the little-known house Ahoy Comics.
-The rescued series will be limited to only six issues, a shorter run than Russell’s previous limited comics series.
+The rescued series earns a shorter run than Russell’s previous limited comics series, topping off at only six issues.
 The covers for the first three feature on Ahoy Comics’ website, drawn by artist Amanda Conner.
 It’s as bold a concept as it is an interesting story, which is why the creators asked for the rights to it from DC after they were targeted by an online petition calling the story blasphemous.

 Russell wrote two books about the Bible, which examined the texts and criticized how well humanity learned the lessons therein.
 However, he also wrote a number of acclaimed comic book series starring classic Hanna-Barbera characters.
 Russell took the Flintstones and Snagglepuss—ridiculous characters at best—and used them to tell incisive and powerful stories.
 The Snagglepuss series especially resonated, painting the titular character as a gay playwright caught up in the Red Scare.
 No matter what the subject matter, it’s fair to assume that any story Russell pens will be thoughtful and worth the time to read.
 Yet, the Second Coming comic is a controversial choice.
 Closed-minded people will think because it’s a comic book, Russell is making fun of Jesus Christ.